mami-project/pathspider/doc/plugindev/models.rst

 Choosing a Plugin Model
 =======================

-To be as flexible as possible while attempting to use real network stacks as far as possible, PATHspider has 3 models for plugins.
+To be as flexible as possible while using real network stacks, PATHspider has 3 models for plugins.
 The following flowchart can help you to decide which model best suits your use case:

 .. figure:: ../_static/models.png
    :align: center